-Grant, with a 20% deposit you can avoid LMI completely and you have much more negotiating power in getting a great deal on your home loan.
+Granted, with a 20% deposit you can avoid LMI completely and you have much more negotiating power in getting a great deal on your home loan.

 However, the longer you spend trying to save, the more property prices will increase.
 Unless you can put away huge amounts every pay day, for ordinary Australians, it’s like chasing your own tail: you don’t get anywhere.

-There are low deposit home loans available!
+There are low-deposit home loans available!
 It wouldn’t hurt to speak with a mortgage broker about which solution would work best for you so you can bite the bullet and get into the property market sooner, rather than later.

 When comparing mortgages from different lenders, most people just compare interest rates and maybe what kind of features might help them better manage their home loan.